 - the name of the report on the agenda that you wish to speak to.

 *Note regarding the summary: It is important to provide a summary of your presentation for inclusion in the agenda package so that committee members are familiar with your subject.
 The Summary can be up to two pages (single sided).
-Copies of presentations or other handouts cannot be distributed at meetings however, you may submit to the Corporate Officer a copy of your complete presentation or other relevant background material for the record.
+Copies of presentations or other handouts cannot be distributed at meetings however, you may submit to the Corporate Officer, prior to or at the meeting, a copy of your complete presentation or other relevant background material for the record.
 Your summary and any presentation material provided are public and may be published to the Metro Vancouver website.

 How do I address the elected officials?